telegeography/www.submarinecablemap.com/README.md

 Point your webserver's document root to the public directory and that's it.

 Or you can click the [Download ZIP](https://github.com/telegeography/www.submarinecablemap.com/archive/master.zip) link on the right and download the zip file.
-Unzip the zip file and point your webserver's document root to the public directory.
+Unzip the file and point your webserver's document root to the public directory.

 If you're on a Mac you can download the zip file or clone the repo and use [python's SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html):